Honda Odyssey (North America): Second generation (RL1; 1999)

 By its second generation, the Odyssey was considerably larger than its predecessor, and adopted sliding rear doors instead of hinged ones, simpler front strut suspension in place of upper and lower control arm front suspension of the 1995–1998 model, and a 210 hp V6 engine instead of the original four-cylinder.
 The Odyssey offered two sliding doors as standard equipment, whereas some minivans of the time only offered one, a second door being optional on lower trims.
 It offered power sliding doors for the EX trim and manual ones for the base LX trim.
 It kept the fold-into-the-floor rear seat, an innovation adopted by many other minivans.
-This generation also introduced the Honda Satellite-Linked Navigation System as an option for the EX trim, which became the first navigation system ever offered in any minivan or Honda vehicle.
+This generation also introduced the Honda Satellite-Linked Navigation System (including Point of Interest (POI) search, which allowed drivers to locate businesses and landmarks by category, name, or phone number), for the 2000 model year, as an option for the EX trim, which became the first navigation system ever offered in any minivan or Honda vehicle.
 However, the power moonroof from the previous generation's EX trim was removed.